-This season, Clara looks forward to returning to the Marlboro Music Festival, as well as performances at Chamber Music Society of Lincoln Center, Rome Chamber Music Festival, Jupiter Symphony Chamber Players, Prussia Cove Chamber Music, and Caramoor Evnin Rising Stars Program.
-This spring, she will attend the IMS Prussia Cove Masterclasses with Steven Isserlis.
+This season, Clara looks forward to returning to the Marlboro Music Festival, as well as performances at the Rome Chamber Music Festival, Jupiter Symphony Chamber Players, and Caramoor Evnin Rising Stars Program.

 “lovely, heart-tugging sound distinguished by sylvan highs.”